Prince Edward Island

-- rent arrears: 20 days must be given,
+- rent arrears: 20 days notice must be given,

-- interfering with the quiet enjoyment of the premises by other lessees, failing to fulfill the tenant’s responsibility for ordinary cleanliness of the interior of the residential premises or for damage caused by the tenant or persons permitted on the premises, damages beyond reasonable wear and tear, and the damages have not been repaired within a reasonable time: 1 month must be given, and
+- interfering with the quiet enjoyment of the premises by other lessees, failing to fulfill the tenant’s responsibility for ordinary cleanliness of the interior of the residential premises or for damage caused by the tenant or persons permitted on the premises, or damages beyond reasonable wear and tear and the damages have not been repaired within a reasonable time: 1 month notice must be given, and

 Note — the fact that a landlord is putting the property up for sale is not grounds for terminating the rental agreement.
 If the ultimate purchaser wants to terminate the rental agreement because a family member wants to move in, then the purchaser gives the notice, not the vendor.

 Where a fixed term rental agreement is for six months or more, the tenant can sublet or assign the rental unit, subject to the landlord's consent.
 The landlord cannot unreasonably withhold consent.
 If a tenant believes that consent has been unreasonably withheld, he or she may apply to the Director of Residential Rental Property for an order authorizing the sublet or assignment.